 Like the CIB the zodiacal light has two components and both involve dust in the solar system and the Sun.
 The sunlight both scatters off the interplanetary dust grains giving a "streetlight in fog" effect as well as heating the dust grains which then reradiate in the mid to far IR.
 The scattered component can be seen with the unaided eye in dark extreme latitudes and is sometimes known as the "Gegenschein" and traces the ecliptic plane.
 The dust grains are in rough equilibrium through being heated by the Sun and cooling through their own radiation.
 This background is not isotropic but is highly anisotropic depending on the position and orientation of the observer in the ecliptic plane.
-This was studied in detail by the DIRBE instrument on COBE.[27,28,29] As seen in Fig.7, based on some of the DIRBE measurements, the brightness of both the scattered and emitted components vary dramatically with the observed line of sight relative to the ecliptic plane.
+This was studied in detail by the DIRBE instrument on COBE.[27,28,29] As seen in Fig. xx, based on some of the DIRBE measurements, the brightness of both the scattered and emitted components vary dramatically with the observed line of sight relative to the ecliptic plane.
 In the plot the angle relative to the ecliptic plane is given by the ecliptic latitude (Elat) where Elat = 0 is looking in the plane and Elat = 90 is looking perpendicular.
 The situation is even more complex as the scattered and emitted components vary with the Earth's position in its orbit around the Sun.
 By comparing the CIB and the Zodiacal light, it is clear that even in the best lines of sight (perpendicular to the ecliptic plane) the Zodiacal light completely dominates over the CIB.
 For the JWST mission the Zodiacal light is typically the limiting factor for IR observations, for example.
 However, since illumination will occur in a system with an extremely narrow laser bandwidth, and detection occurs with a matched narrow bandwidth (allowing for Doppler shifting), it is possible to largely reduce the Zodiacal light and the CIB to negligible levels.
 This is not generally true for broadband photometric (typically 30% bandwidth) surveys.

 Figure 7 - Zodiacal light emission vs wavelength and observing angle relative to the ecliptic plane.
-Note the reradiated dust peak near 10 microns.

-5.4 Optics Emission
+5.4 Optical Emission

 The optical emission from the telescope also needs to be considered.
-The optics are assumed to be at roughly 300 K for simplicity (this could be changed in some scenarios), giving a brightness of about $1 \times 10^7$ ph/s-m-sr-μm for unity emissivity (or for a blackbody emitter) at the baseline wavelength of 1.06 μm.
+The optics are assumed to be at roughly 300 K for simplicity (this could be changed in some scenarios), giving a brightness of about 1×10^7 ph/s-m2-sr- μ m for unity emissivity (or for a blackbody emitter) at the baseline wavelength of 1.06 μm .
 Unity emissivity is clearly an over estimate but represents a worst case.
-Under the assumption of a diffraction limited system, the entendue of the optics is such that A $\Omega = \lambda^2 \sim 10^{-12}$ m·sr where A is the effective receiving area and $\Omega$ is the received solid angle.
+Under the assumption of a diffraction limited system, the entendue of the optics is such that A $\Omega = \lambda^2 \sim 10^{-12} \text{ m}^2 \cdot \text{sr}$ where A is the effective receiving area and Ω is the received solid angle.
 The bandwidth of reception must also be included.
 Here a matched filter spectrometer or heterodyning is assumed (to get Doppler) with a bandwidth equal to the laser linewidth.
-As mentioned above, this is typically $10^4 - 10^{10}$ Hz or approximately $4 \times 10^{-11}$ to $4 \times 10^{-5}$ μm.
-The total per sub element is thus an emission of about $4 \times 10^{-16}$ to $4 \times 10^{-10}$ ph/s again for an emissivity of 1.
+As mentioned above, this is typically $10^4 - 10^{10}$ Hz or approximately 4×10^{-11} to 4×10^{-5} μm .
+The total per sub element is thus an emission of about 4×10^{-16} to 4×10^{-10} ph/s again for an emissivity of 1.
 This is an extremely small rate compared to the other backgrounds (air glow, Zodi, CIB) as well as the signal itself.
-Comparing the optics emission of $1 \times 10^7$ ph/s-m-sr-μm for unity emissivity to the CIB and Zodiacal light shows the CIB and Zodiacal light are both much larger than the optics emission.
+Comparing the optics emission of 1×10^7 ph/s-m2-sr- μm for unity emissivity to the CIB and Zodiacal light shows the CIB and Zodiacal light are both much larger than the optics emission.

-Figure 8 - Optical emission assuming unity emissivity.
+Figure 8 - Optical emission assuming unity emissivity